 The plain language impact on your call center staff

 And we also know that the vocabulary used within healthcare communications is complex.
 And concepts are complicated.
 So with such a “product”, you could assume that language will be hard to understand.
 “That’s a sell-out” Jack says.
 He argues that companies need to take the time to simplify their communications.
 And when members understand these communications, they pick up the phone less often.
-And pressure on the call center can ease up to 30%, according to Jack.
-It’s better for business, better for call center staff, and better for members.
+And pressure on call center operations can ease up to 30%, according to Jack.
+It’s better for business, better for call center operations, and better for members.

 And it’s also the law.
 The Plain Writing Act of 2010 requires that federal agencies use clear government communication that the public can understand.
 In 2013, the Government made it an official requirement that the health industry uses plain language.
 The National Institutes for Health also supports this.
 They say that people need easily understandable health information regardless of age, background or reading level.
 So that means that healthcare providers and insurers need to find alternatives for: